Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gordonvale has 18 active public transport stops, all serving buses.
-These are covered by two routes offering a total of 235 weekly passenger trips.
-The area's transport accessibility is rated moderate, with residents located an average of 405 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the primary mode of transport, used by 92% of residents.
-On average, there are 1.7 vehicles per dwelling, higher than the regional norm.
+Gordonvale has 18 operational public transport stops, all serving buses.
+These are covered by two routes, offering a total of 235 weekly passenger trips.
+Transport access is considered moderate, with residents typically living 405 meters from the nearest stop.
+Most residents commute outwards, with cars being the primary mode at 92%.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 11% of residents work from home, which might be due to COVID-19 conditions.

-Only 11.0% of residents work from home (as per the 2021 Census).
-Service frequency averages 33 trips per day across all routes, resulting in about 13 weekly trips per individual stop.
+Service frequency averages 33 trips daily across all routes, equating to about 13 weekly trips per stop.

 Frequently Asked Questions - Transport